an2n/vue3-app-configuration/README.md

 app.mount("#app");
 ```

 Replace 'your-azure-configuration-readonly-connection-string' with your actual connection string.
-You can use this guide for refence [Feature Flags in Vue with Azure App Configuration](https://www.tvaidyan.com/2022/07/14/feature-flags-in-vue-with-azure-app-configuration).
+For help with setting up a connection string and using feature flags in Azure, check out this guide: [Feature Flags in Vue with Azure App Configuration](https://www.tvaidyan.com/2022/07/14/feature-flags-in-vue-with-azure-app-configuration).

 ## Using in Vue Components